-1-97.
+4-8.
 Which related services provider should be invited to the IEP Team meeting?

-Any service provider(s) responsible for implementing services identified in the IEP may be invited to the IEP Team meeting.
+Any service provider(s) who is responsible for implementing services identified in the IEP may be invited to the IEP Team meeting.
 If the service provider(s) does not attend the meeting, the IEP Team should seek input from the service provider(s).
 The public agency must ensure that the service provider(s) is informed of his or her specific responsibilities related to implementing the student's IEP.

-1-98.
+4-9.
 Can an OT or a PT serve as the special education teacher at an IEP Team meeting?

-No. In Alabama, OT and PT services are not considered special education (specially designed instruction).
+No. In Alabama, occupational therapy and physical therapy is not considered special education (specially designed instruction).
 Therefore, an OT or a PT may not serve in the capacity of the required special education teacher or special education provider.

-1-99.
-Does a parent or public agency have the option of inviting any individual of their choice to be participants on a student's IEP Team?
+4-10.
+Does a parent and public agency have the option of inviting any individual of their choice to be participants on a student's IEP Team?